 - 1. Your deck is placed here.

 - 2. When cards are discarded, place them here.

 - 3. Your Gear tokens are placed here.

-- 4. Your XP tokens () are placed here.
+- 4. Your XP tokens ( ) are placed here.

-- battle Monsters and take Wounds (), this number drops, as indicated.
+- 5. All players have 6 HP, but as the players battle Monsters and take Wounds (>), this number drops, as indicated.
 At the end of their turn, players draw cards equal to their current Hit Points.
 Some cards give you HP temporarily for that turn.
 Extra HP increase the number of cards you draw at the end of that turn.

 - 6. Quick guide to how each turn proceeds.